ItzCyzmiX/talky/README.md

 2. If images are attached, bot switches to **vision mode** automatically
 3. Bot retrieves the channel's message history from in-memory cache
 4. Bot formats messages with usernames and image URLs: `(username) message content` + images
-5. Llama (or vision model) generates a response with full context
+5. Qwen 3.6 27B generates a response with full context
 6. Response is sent to Discord and saved to cache & database
 7. If user edits/deletes → both Discord and database are updated

 ### Image Processing

 - Accepts **image attachments** (PNG, JPG, WebP, etc.)
-- **Automatic model switching** to vision-capable Qwen model when images detected
+- **Automatic image understanding** with Qwen 3.6 27B when images are detected
 - Images passed as **URLs to the API** (fast, no local storage needed)
 - **Max 4 images per message**, **20MB total** to prevent API throttling
 - Vision responses seamlessly integrated into conversation history